private-lazy-val/frying-pans/README.md

 ### Hosting

-Frying-pans project is hosted on GitHub Pages.
-You can view the live sites here:
+Frying-pans landing web page is hosted on GitHub Pages.
+You can view the live site here:

 - [Frying-Pans](https://private-lazy-val.github.io/frying-pans/)